 The primary sources of business financing that are well branded via the banks are traditional forms of lending that provide lower risk rate for low risk deals, and only finance low risk deals.
-Any by definition provided by banks, low risk relates to a business balance sheet with a debt to equity level before and after new business financing is issued of 2:1 and a debt serving ratio of at least 1.20 (available cash flow must be 1.2 times the projected debt service).
+And by definition, financing provided by banks relates to a business balance sheet with a debt to equity level before and after new business financing is issued of 2:1 and a debt serving ratio of at least 1.20 (available cash flow must be 1.2 times the projected debt service).

 But what if you’re business does not fall into these parameters?
 Are you out of luck, or do you keep knocking on similar doors to see if anyone will change their rules?

-The reality is that conventional bank financing only provides about 1/3 of the required business financing that makes the economy go round.
+The reality is that conventional bank financing only provides about 1/3 of the required business financing that makes the economy go around.

 The rest of the capital required comes from a number of different lending categories including the following three that I will briefly touch on.